Alarm Clock and Money

 The Trading Analyst is a swing trading service that focuses on breakout trades.

-Their methodology includes finding stocks that have been trading in a consolidated range and then break out from that range on heavy trading volume.
+A breakout trade is one where a stock that has been trading in a narrow range suddenly breaks out from that range on heavy trading volume.

 According to their site, this strategy has a relatively low win rate of 52.7%, but its average win of $4,324 is much larger than its average loss of $2,603.